Water Services Authority—Taumata Arowai

-Taumata Arowai (the Water Services Authority) is a Crown entity that serves as the national water regulator in New Zealand.
+The Water Services Authority—Taumata Arowai is a Crown entity that serves as the national water regulator in New Zealand.
 It was established on 1 March 2021 following a water contamination outbreak in Havelock North in 2016.

 Mandate and functions

-Taumata Arowai is regulated by both the Taumata Arowai – Water Services Regulator Act 2020 and the Water Services Act 2021.
-The agency reports to the Department of Internal Affairs.
+The Water Services Authority—Taumata Arowai is regulated by both the Water Services Authority—Taumata Arowai Act 2020 and the Water Services Act 2021.
+The Minister responsible for the authority is the Minister of Local Government; the authority's performance is monitored by the Department of Internal Affairs.

 Its objectives include protecting drinking water safety and related public health outcomes, administrating the drinking water regulatory system and having oversight over the regulation, management and environmental performance of drinking water, wastewater, and stormwater networks.
 Its functions include providing national leadership, oversight, communication and coordination in relation to the regulation of drinking water, wastewater and stormwater networks.

 The Crown entity is led by a leadership board and a Māori Advisory Group.
-Taumata Arowai works with Māori whānau (families), hapū (sub-groups), iwi (tribes), other Crown entities, public health units, local government bodies, and drinking water supply companies, waste management companies on water infrastructure related issues.
+The Water Services Authority—Taumata Arowai works with Māori whānau (families), hapū (sub-groups), iwi (tribes), other Crown entities, public health units, local government bodies, and drinking water supply companies, waste management companies on water infrastructure related issues.

 History

 Formation

 In July 2020, the Sixth Labour Government announced plans to establish a new water regulator.
 This new Crown entity assumed the water regulatory functions of the Ministry of Health.
-The Government also passed two laws, the Water Services Regulator Act 2020 and the Water Services Act 2021 to provide the Regulatory framework for the new agency.
+The Government also passed two laws, the Water Services Authority—Taumata Arowai Act 2020 and the Water Services Act 2021 to provide the regulatory framework for the new agency.

+Originally the Water Services Authority was known primarily by its te reo Māori name, which refers to improving the authority's purpose of improving the performance of the water services sector over time.
 Taumata Arowai was established on 1 March 2021, and became fully operational on 15 November 2021.
 In addition to regulating the delivery and quality of drinking water, Taumata Arowai gained responsibility for overseeing the stormwater and wastewater systems of New Zealand in late 2023.
+The order of its names was reversed by the Sixth National Government on 27 August 2025.